MichaelSchneeberger/rxbp/README.md

 - `skip_while` - skip the first items while the given predicate holds
 - `take` - take the first n items
 - `take_while` - take the first item while the given predicate holds
+- `tap` - used to perform side-effects for notifications from the source *Flowable*
 - `to_list` - create a new *Flowable* that collects the elements from the source sequence, and emits a single item
 - `zip_with_index` - zip each item emitted by the source with the enumerated index